Gorei (commands) | Kamae (stances) | Ashi sabaki (footwork) | Datotsu (strikes) | Kazoe kata (counting)

 >>Top of page | Gorei (commands) | Kamae (stances) | Ashi sabaki (footwork) | Datotsu (strikes) | Kazoe kata (counting)

-*Compiled and adapted from NCNF naginata glossary, Naginata Finland.
+*Compiled and adapted from SCNF naginata glossary, Naginata Finland.